juxor/afaq/markdown/secH2.md

 large-scale industries.
 What they seem to have in common is a desire for radical social change, organised by themselves in their own combative class organs (such as unions).
-Moreover, like the early British workers movement, they considered these unions, as well as being organs of class struggle, could also be the framework of a free socialist society.
-Such a perspective is hardly backward (indeed, since 1917 most Marxists pay lip-service to this vision!).
+Moreover, like the early British workers movement, they considered that these unions, as well as being organs of class struggle, could also be the framework of a free socialist society.
+Such a perspective is hardly backward (indeed, since 1917 Leninists pay lip-service to this vision!).

 Which brings us to the next major problem with Howl's argument, namely the